Ariif0/espIdf-otaUpdate/README.md

 ### 📖 **Description**

-This project is an ESP32 firmware implementation enabling Over-The-Air (OTA) updates over Wi-Fi.
-Built with the ESP-IDF framework and FreeRTOS, it uses an Object-Oriented Programming (OOP) approach for a clean, modular, and maintainable architecture.
-The code includes Doxygen-ready documentation and memory optimizations (e.g., static buffers, reduced task stack sizes).
+This project is an ESP32 firmware implementation enabling Over-The-Air (OTA) updates over Wi-Fi TCP Socket.
+Built with the ESP-IDF framework and FreeRTOS, it provides a robust and scalable solution for remotely updating firmware on ESP32-based IoT devices without requiring physical access.

 ### 🚀 **Key Features**